BaharaJr/api-docs/docs/users/reports/report.md

 This report gives infromation of all enrolled students in different health training institutions.
 To open and view this report follow the steps below.

-1. From the 'Select report group tab', select 'Pre-service'
+1. From the 'Select report group' tab, select 'Pre-service'

 ![img alt](/images/SelectingPreServiceReportGroup.png)